CNDS Summer School 2021

-The course will explore DRR through the disaster cycle (mitigation, preparation, response and recovery) and in relation to the interaction of natural hazards with human society.
-Together with senior researchers in the forefront of this field, students will discuss and propose solutions to complex problems in DRR, where the disaster cycle is compared and critically analysed in relation to recent catastrophic events.
+Through online lectures, seminars, and assignments, the course explores DRR through the disaster management cycle (mitigation, preparation, response and recovery), looking at the interplay between multiple natural hazards and society.
+Together with senior researchers in the field, students will discuss and propose solutions to complex problems in DRR.
+The course is an opportunity to compare and analyze the disaster management cycle in relation to alternative concepts of disaster management and recent catastrophic events.

-Thematically, the summer school builds on the key research goals of the Centre of Natural Hazards and Disaster Science and aims to contribute to enhancing society's ability to prevent and cope with natural hazard risks in the local, national and international context.
+The summer school builds on research themes studied within the Centre of Natural Hazards and Disaster Science (CNDS) and aims to enhance a deeper understanding of society's ability to prepare for and cope with multiple natural hazard risks at local, national and international levels.

-Through its inclusion of academics from different disciplines, the course aims to encourage lively exchanges and discussions amongst participants and experts.
-The summer school provides a unique international forum to explore the diverse dynamics of disaster risk reduction.
+By engaging lecturers and students from different disciplines, the course provides a venue for lively exchanges and discussions amongst participants and experts.
+The summer school provides a unique international forum to explore the diverse dynamics of DRR.